homieiot/convention/README.md

   </tr>
 </table>

-For example, a device with an ID of `686f6d6965` with `$stats/$interval` value "60" may send every 60seconds its current values:
+For example, a device with an ID of `686f6d6965` with `$stats/$interval` value "60" is supposed to send it's current values every 60seconds:

 ```java
 homie/686f6d6965/$stats/uptime → "120"